 Author: Carlos Concha

-The onboarding and offboarding of employees are often complex and involve manual processes.
-They may require dependencies on external teams or even applications to complete.
-Typically, Human Resource department (HR) will interact with the IT department on an ad-hoc basis to either request application provisioning or de-provisioning.
+The onboarding and offboarding of employees is often complex and involves manual processes.
+It may require dependencies on external teams or even applications to complete.
+Typically, Human Resources department (HR) will interact with the IT department on an ad-hoc basis to either request application provisioning or de-provisioning.

 All this interaction requires time and resources, which can slow down the new employee onboarding process.
 There is a possibility of idle time for the new employees as they wait for access to applications.
 On the flip side, as an employee offboards, this same interaction creates a security risk in the form of prolonged access to applications for former employees as well as the account possibly being compromised.
 Is there a way to optimize HR processes?